(Including Management Discussion and Analysis Report)

 A look at the performance of individual Business Segments:

-The Ethical Pharma Business of your Company deals in Pharmaceutical Formulations bothHerbal and Allopathic in various therapeutic segments.
+The Ethical Pharma Business of your Company deals in Pharmaceutical Formulations bothHerbal and Allopathic in various therapeutic segments and Food Supplements.

 Ethical Products Division (EPD) & Ventura Division

 Though the year 2020-21 started on a very challenging note due to the CoVID-19pandemic there has been smart recovery from the Second Quarter.
 This has resulted in adecent performance from the Pharma Business for the year as a whole.

 During the year under review EPD and Ventura Divisions registered a revenue fromoperations of Rs.160.47 crores with a growth of around 1%.
 During the year under reviewthe newly launched products such as Bilbay M (Antihistamine) and Ossopan Active (Immunitybooster) strengthened your Company's position in Respiratory and GP/CP segmentsrespectively.

 The strategy for the year 2021-22 for Pharma Business is to - (i) furtherstrengthen the position amongst Gynaecologists and Infertility specialists; (ii) focus onflagship brands such as Ossopan (Calcium supplements) and Lactare (Galactagogue) and keybrands under the Infertility (CCQ Evaserve and Carni Q) and Respiratory (Levokast)Segments; and (iii) establish new brands namely Sensipreg (Progesterone) Erafos (Urinaryantibiotic) and Jessica QF (Folate supplement).
 Also constantly focus on improving thepeople productivity through training and developmental initiatives.

 Animal Welfare Division (AWD)